-3.2Main Idea
+3.2 Main Idea

 The WSN area of interest is, in a first step, divided into regular homogeneous subregions using a divide-and-conquer algorithm.
-In a second step our protocol will be executed in a distributed way in each subregion simultaneously to schedule nodes' activities for one sensing period.
-Sensor nodes are assumed to be deployed almost uniformly over the region.
-The regular subdivision is made such that the number of hops between any pairs of sensors inside a subregion is less than or equal to 3.
+In a second step the protocol will be executed in a distributed way in each subregion simultaneously to schedule nodes' activities for one sensing period.
+Sensor nodes are assumed to be deployed almost uniformly over the